ifsheldon/ideas_reifying/content/blog/AI-Native-First-Principle/index.en.md

 ## A bit of detour

-If the dark-themed cover image scared you, my bad.
+If the cover image is too dark and scared you, my bad.
 It features a character from *Jujutsu Kaisen* that I watched in 2023 — Kokichi Muta.

 ![Kokichi Muta](./kokichi_muta.png)
 > Mechamaru or its operator—Kokichi Muta